-PHY 211, 212 GENERAL PHYSICS
+PHY 211 GENERAL PHYSICS I

-These courses are introductory courses in mechanics, heat, and sound (PHY 211) and electricity, magnetism, and optics (PHY 212).
-Each course meets for three one hour lectures and one two three laboratory period per week.
+This is an introductory course in mechanics, heat, and sound, which meets for three one-hour lectures and one three-hour laboratory period per week.
 A student must pass the laboratory portion of any science course to pass the entire course.
 Prerequisite: MTH 133.
 Each semester.